Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ### Step 3: We need speed

-The fuzzer was inititially insanely slow.
+The fuzzer was initially insanely slow.
 On my machine, in-process fuzzing produced 2-3 mutations a second, so we investigated.
 While the compiler has a few benchmarks, they haven't been maintained and didn't provide enough information to help us improve performance.
 Fortunately, profiling the fuzzer directly gave us enough information to cut down the time to over 1000 mutations a second within 24 hours of finishing the core fuzzer.

 ### Step 4: Out of process execution

 The fuzzer was still running in-process, which was a problem.
 If the compiler crashed fatally because of a stack overflow for example, the fuzzer crashed.
 This required some major restructuring of both the core fuzzer and the coverage tool.
 The main problem was keeping the coverage data around, even when the target process crashes.
 The target program could have communicated its weaving info over some protocol, but that would have slowed down the execution significantly.
 In the end, we decided to write a simple [shared memory](https://en.wikipedia.org/wiki/Shared_memory) buffer implementation that the host process can share with the target process.
 The target process writes the coverage data into the buffer, while the host process reads it out and keeps it around.
 If the target crashes, no coverage data is lost, and there is no slow down because of the coverage data being communicated.

 > Note: We know about the existence of [MemoryMappedFiles](https://learn.microsoft.com/en-us/dotnet/api/system.io.memorymappedfiles.memorymappedfile?view=net-8.0), but to my understanding not all of its API was available cross-platform.
-In the end, our implementation ended up being dead simple and had a nicer API overall for our usecase.
+In the end, our implementation ended up being dead simple and had a nicer API overall for our use-case.

 This work was done on the 25th of September, 2024.